openvinotoolkit/openvino/docs/dev/ci/github_actions/docker_images.md

   * No pull limits for images: Docker Hub imposes [limits](https://docs.docker.com/docker-hub/download-rate-limit/) on image pulls
   * Fast pulling speeds
 * Cons:
-  * The registry needs to be populated with required images before usage
+  * The registry needs to be populated with the required images before usage
     * The registry does not automatically mirror images available on Docker Hub
     * The necessary images must be manually added to the registry